A New Spatio-Temporal Model Exploiting Hamiltonian Equations: Introduction

-Modeling spatially and spatio-temporally dependent data drew much attention in the last few decades within the statistics community.
-Numerous scientific disciplines, such as meteorology \cite{furrer2009spatial, jun2008spatial,sain2011spatial, sang2011covariance, smith2009bayesian, tebaldi2009joint, cox1988simple, sanso1999venezuelan, sahu2010fusing}), environment \cite{bruno2009simple, dou2010modeling, guttorp1994space, huerta2004spatiotemporal, giannitrapani2006sulphur, holland2000estimation, paciorek2009practical, amini2016annual} and ecology \cite{chakraborty2010modeling,deng2009spatio}, give rise to challenging spatio-temporal data.
-The goal of modeling spatio-temporal data is to predict values of the underlying spatio-temporal process at desired locations and future time points.
-Two common assumptions are employed while analyzing spatio-temporal data: (i) separability of the covariance function in space and time (for definition of separability, see Chapter 11 of \cite{banerjee2014hierarchical}), and (ii) covariance stationarity.
-By covariance stationarity, we mean that the covariance of the observations at any two locations and time points is a function of the separation vector between the two locations and time points (Chapters 2 and 11 of \cite{banerjee2014hierarchical}).
-A special case of covariance stationarity, known as isotropic stationarity, is also typically assumed while analyzing spatial and spatio-temporal data.
-By isotropic stationarity one implies that the covariance between two spatio-temporal observations is a function of the distance between the corresponding locations and time points (Chapters 2 and 11 of \cite{banerjee2014hierarchical}).
-However, in reality assumptions of any kind of stationary can be artificial if there is local influence on the correlation structure \cite{sampson1992nonparametric}.
-Indeed, the scenario of local influence is not uncommon in practice. \cite{das2023kernel} and \cite{roy2020bayesian} showed that the PM10 pollution data set, analyzed by \cite{paciorek2009practical}, is not stationary.
-The same finding was established for a sea-temperature data set by \cite{bhattacharya2021bayesian}.
-Furthermore, \cite{paciorek2003nonstationary} demonstrated that the erroneous assumption of a stationary covariance function would lead to an overly smoothed or underly smoothed process.
-For a short review on the necessity of the nonstationarity for modeling spatio-temporal data, one can see Chapter 9 of \cite{gelfand2010handbook}.
+Spatio-temporal data analysis often relies on two key assumptions: (i) separability of the covariance function in space and time (see Chapter 11 of \cite{banerjee2014hierarchical}) and (ii) covariance stationarity, meaning the covariance between two observations depends on their separation vector in space and time (Chapters 2 and 11 of \cite{banerjee2014hierarchical}).
+A common special case, isotropic stationarity, assumes covariance is solely a function of the distance between locations and time points.
+However, stationarity assumptions can be artificial when local influences affect the correlation structure \cite{sampson1992nonparametric}.
+Studies have shown nonstationarity in PM10 pollution \cite{paciorek2009practical, das2023kernel, roy2020bayesian} and sea temperature data \cite{bhattacharya2021bayesian}.
+Furthermore, \cite{paciorek2003nonstationary} showed that assuming stationarity can lead to over- or under-smoothing.
+For a review on the importance of nonstationary modeling in spatio-temporal data, see Chapter 9 of \cite{gelfand2010handbook}.